warnonphilippe/spring-boot-with-activiti-example/README.md

 * When the process starts, the resume of the job applicant is stored in an external system.
 * The process then waits until a telephone interview has been conducted.
 This is done by a user (see the little icon of a person in the corner).
-* If the telephone interview wasn’t all that, a polite rejection email is sent.
+* If the telephone interview wasnï¿½t all that, a polite rejection email is sent.
 Otherwise, both a tech interview and financial negotiation should happen.
 * Note that at any point, the applicant can cancel.
-That’s shown in the diagram as the event on the boundary of the big rectangle.
+Thatï¿½s shown in the diagram as the event on the boundary of the big rectangle.
 When the event happens, everything inside will be killed and the process halts.
 * If all goes well, a welcome email is sent.

 This is the [BPMN for this process](https://github.com/jbarrez/spring-boot-with-activiti-example/blob/master/src/main/resources/processes/Developer_Hiring.bpmn20.xml)

-Let’s create a new Maven project, and add the dependencies needed to get Spring Boot, Activiti and a database.
-We’ll use an in memory database to keep things simple.
+Letï¿½s create a new Maven project, and add the dependencies needed to get Spring Boot, Activiti and a database.
+Weï¿½ll use an in memory database to keep things simple.

 ```maven
 <dependency>